Buffalo visits Western Michigan after Hastings’ 22-point game - WTOP News

 BOTTOM LINE: Western Michigan hosts the Buffalo Bulls after Markeese Hastings scored 22 points in Western Michigan’s 73-59 loss to the Northern Illinois Huskies.

-The Broncos are 5-4 on their home court.
-Western Michigan has a 4-8 record in games decided by 10 or more points.
+The Broncos are 5-4 in home games.
+Western Michigan is 4-11 against opponents with a winning record.

-The Bulls are 4-5 in conference games.
-Buffalo is the MAC leader with 25.7 defensive rebounds per game led by LaQuill Hardnett averaging 5.0.

-The Broncos and Bulls face off Saturday for the first time in conference play this season.
+The Bulls have gone 4-5 against MAC opponents.
+Buffalo is 6-9 against opponents over .500.

-TOP PERFORMERS: Lamar Norman Jr. is averaging 18 points for the Broncos.
-Tray Maddox Jr. is averaging 11.1 points over the last 10 games for Western Michigan.
+TOP PERFORMERS: Lamar Norman Jr. averages 3.0 made 3-pointers per game for the Broncos, scoring 18.0 points while shooting 35.2% from beyond the arc.
+Titus Wright is shooting 59.3% and averaging 8.7 points over the last 10 games for Western Michigan.

 Armoni Foster is averaging 9.8 points and 3.7 assists for the Bulls.
-Curtis Jones is averaging 15.5 points over the last 10 games for Buffalo.
+Curtis Jones is averaging 15.6 points and 5.2 rebounds over the past 10 games for Buffalo.

 LAST 10 GAMES: Broncos: 2-8, averaging 73.4 points, 33.8 rebounds, 12.7 assists, 4.2 steals and 1.7 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 79.4 points per game.